tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 ![](SageMakerImageClassification/images/sagemaker-to-deeplens-17.gif)

-Replace the default script with the [inference script](https://raw.githubusercontent.com/tasiogr/DeeplensWorkshop/master/Inference%20Lambda/inference-lambda.py)
+Replace the default script with the [inference script](https://raw.githubusercontent.com/tasiogr/DeeplensWorkshop/master/Inference%20Lambda/inference-Lambda.py)

-Copy the script and paste it into the lambda function (make sure you delete the default code).
+Copy the script and paste it into the Lambda function (make sure you delete the default code).

 **Note**: In the script, you will have to provide the name for your S3 bucket.
 Insert your bucket name in the code below